Bengal famine of 1943: Historiography

 Controversy about the causes of the famine has continued in the decades since.
 Attempting to determine culpability, research and analysis has covered complex issues such as the impacts of natural forces, market failures, failed policies or even malfeasance by governmental institutions, and war profiteering or other unscrupulous acts by private business.
 The questionable accuracy of much of the available contemporary statistical and anecdotal data is a complicating factor, as is the fact that the analyses and their conclusions are political and politicised.

 The degree of crop shortfall in late 1942 and its impact in 1943 has dominated the historiography of the famine.
 The issue reflects a larger debate between two perspectives: one emphasises the importance of food availability decline (FAD) as a cause for famine, and another focuses on the failure of exchange entitlements (FEE).
 The FAD explanation blames famine on crop failures brought on principally by crises such as drought, flood, or man-made devastation from war.
 The FEE account agrees that such external factors are in some cases important, but holds that famine is primarily the interaction between pre-existing "structural vulnerability" (such as poverty) and a shock event (such as war or political interference in markets) that disrupts the economic market for food.
 When these interact, some groups within society can become unable to purchase or acquire food even though sufficient supplies are available.

 Both the FAD and the FEE perspectives would agree that Bengal experienced at least some grain shortage in 1943 due to the loss of imports from Burma, damage from the cyclone, and brown-spot infestation.
 However, the FEE analyses do not consider shortage the main factor, while FAD-oriented scholars such as Peter Bowbrick hold that a sharp drop in the food supply was the pivotal determining factor.
 S.Y.
 Padmanabhan and later Mark Tauger, in particular, argue that the impact of brown-spot disease was vastly underestimated, both during the famine and in later analyses.
 The signs of crop infestation by the fungus are subtle; given the social and administrative conditions at the time, local officials would very likely have overlooked them.

-Academic consensus generally follows the FEE account, as formulated by Amartya Sen, in describing the Bengal famine of 1943 as an "entitlements famine".
-On this view, the prelude to the famine was generalised war-time inflation, and the problem was exacerbated by prioritised distribution and abortive attempts at price control, but the death blow was devastating leaps in the inflation rate due to heavy speculative buying and panic-driven hoarding.
+Academic consensus generally follows the FEE account, as formulated by Nobel Prize-winning economist Amartya Sen, in describing the Bengal famine of 1943 as an "entitlements famine".
+Sen noted that Bengal should have had enough resources to feed its population, but mass deaths occurred due to a combination of wartime inflation, speculative buying, and panic hoarding.
+These factors together drove food prices beyond the reach of poor Bengalis.
 This in turn caused a fatal decline in the real wages of landless agricultural workers, transforming what should have been a local shortage into a major famine.